 Ongoing research and clinical studies continue to seek the cause of bipolar disorder.
 Meanwhile, science has identified some factors that are believed to contribute to developing bipolar disorder, including:

 - Genetics, a family history of bipolar disorder or other serious mental health disorders

 - Environmental factors, such as history of childhood abuse, death of a parent, or a stressful home life

 - Irregular brain functioning or structures or a chemical imbalance

 Treatment for bipolar disorder will rely primarily on medication, although psychotherapy is usually prescribed as well.
 There is a wide range of medications that may significantly help individuals with bipolar achieve better daily functioning, mood stability, and a better quality of life overall.
 It may take some time to discover the best medication fit for the individual, as there are so many factors that might have caused the disorder.
-After some trialing the individual will likely find a drug or combination of drugs that will help them.
+After some trialing the individual will likely find a medication or combination of medications that will help them.